Mona Chalmers Watson: Career

 The Chalmers Watsons edited the Encyclopaedia Medica, a 15 volume work, the first edition of which appeared in 1900.
 As well as helping edit the encyclopaedia, she had contributed an article on the feeding of invalids.
 She published a further two books with her husband, Food and Feeding in Health and Disease (1910) and The Book of Diet (1913).
 While the couple ran their practice, Chalmers Watson also worked at the Edinburgh Hospital and Dispensary for Women and Children. which later became Bruntsfield Hospital; she had been appointed to the medical staff in 1900, eventually becoming a senior physician.

-Mona Chalmers Watson was a suffragette supporter, and treated suffragette prisoners on release from hunger strike and force-feeding in Perth Gaol.
+Mona Chalmers Watson was a suffragette supporter, and treated suffragette prisoners on release from hunger strike and force-feeding in Perth Prison.